 "False start, offense number 72.
 Five-yard penalty.
-The foul occurred with the clock running and under one minute in the half.
+The foul occurred with the clock running and after the Two-Minute Timeout.
 By rule, the penalty includes a 10-second runoff.
 Please reset the game clock to (appropriate) seconds and it will start on the ready for play."